 Additional delegates can attend a training day, at a cost of £175 plus VAT per delegate.
 For more information on the training days and to register, please see here.

-The standard payment terms are thirty days from receipt of invoice, as per the standard terms of the Royal College of Physicians.
+The standard payment terms are thirty days from date of invoice, as per the standard terms of the Faculty of Occupational Medicine.
 All fees are quoted exclusive of VAT, which is applicable at current rates.